yedino/galaxy42/doc/hacking.md

 # Naming and Glossary

-* Virtual-IP - the IP that someone has assigned as result of using Galaxy42 network.
+* Hash-IP - the IP that someone can seldomly own without requiring permission from any authority, because it is derived from public key with some form of Hash.
-It often will be in form of IPv6, from some "reserved" block (that is at least unlikelly to be assigned by IANA as part of the "regular" Internet).
+It will be in form of IPv6 (because other option of IP - IPv4 - is not suitable as it's too short).

-* Virtual-IP Global - this is an Virtual-IP, where you are the only owner of it, and no one else have such IP even globally, usually because it is a hash of public key.
+* Hash-IP is a global IP - this is an IP, where you are the only owner of it, and no one else have such IP even globally.

-**Open question** - should we use: Virtual-IP, or Galaxy-IP, or Yedino-IP, or Hash-IP here.
+* Mapped-IP is an IP that is owned by you but that is guaranteed only in given Hash-VPN.
+It is usually created by mapping e.g. from Hash-IP to some private IPv4 (RFC1918).

-* Hash-IP - Virtual-IP Global that is unique thanks to being some form of hash from some data that only you can controll, e.g. hash of publickey related to private key that you have.
+* Hash-VPN is a VPN network where all participants communicate through Hash-IP.

-* IP-Key - the cryptographical key that you use to have ownership of your Virtual-IP.
+* IP-Key - the cryptographical key that you use to have ownership of your Hash-IP.

 # Special topics